jzhong0821/History-Club/src/pages/about.md

 - sitemap & rss feed
 - highly customizable

-If you like this theme, you can star/contribute to the [repo](https://github.com/satnaing/astro-paper).
+If would like to subscribe via email, please fill out this [form](https://github.com/satnaing/astro-paper).
-Or you can even give any feedback via my [email](mailto:contact@satnaing.dev).
+If would like to submit your work, please fill out this [form](mailto:contact@satnaing.dev).